Idle Thumbs: a Tweetise

 And yes, I hear you mutter derisorily, “that’s the point, duh.”But for the EU Twittersphere, it provides that forum where there wasn’t really one before.

 National politics features in every domestic newspaper and news broadcast of that country, and fuels discussions across the land at dinner tables, in pubs, and during lulls in swingers’ bars and niche-interest ‘massage parlours’.

 Not so EU affairs.
 They are inward-looking and unsexy.
-As lively as the conversation was that you had with your peers on Thursday at the Grapevine before losing count of how many bottles of insipid rosé you’d had, it’s only with those peers you’re able to have that discussion, and it only really happens within the beltway.
+As lively as the conversation was that you had with your peers on Thursday on Place Luxembourg before losing count of how many bottles of insipid rosé you’d had, it’s only with those peers you’re able to have that discussion, and it only really happens within the beltway.

 Big-picture important issues such as Brexit and International Handshake Protocol raise the water level of EU politics and they spill over beyond the beltway.
 The EU Twittersphere as an amorphous but vaguely identifiable corpus of social media users is clearly part of the international blurtings on such issues.
 But remember the pond analogy from earlier?
 The water level rising means the europuddle is then a diluted part of a much bigger, wetter thing, with more and bigger fish.

 However, when the water level falls again, maybe – just maybe – the europuddle has grown a bit.
 EU-themed discussions and references become that little bit broader longer term.
 I mean, if UK tabloids are bickering over the compatibility of FTA negotiations with customs-union membership, then maybe comitology reform will, too, someday no longer be a taboo for conversation at my local club échangiste.